bettiolo/apitry/README.md

 When you are happy with your changes, please run the tests on the disposable Integration environment.

-## How to test the Integration environment?
+## How to test in the Integration env.?

 ### Pre-requisites